 The expert witness examination differs by each case, but usually lasts no more than an hour.

-Under the Civil Execution Act, a trade secret owner may request for a preliminary injunction aside from the civil trade secret lawsuit to establish a temporary position on the disputed rights relationship in order to avoid potential material damage on the rights relationship, prevent imminent harm, or for other justifiable reason (Article 300).
+Under the Civil Execution Act, a trade secret owner may request for a preliminary injunction aside from the civil trade secret lawsuit to establish a temporary position on the disputed rights relationship in order to avoid potential material damage on the rights relationship, prevent imminent harm, or for another justifiable reason (Article 300).
 In order to obtain a preliminary injunction, the applicant should demonstrate that it is entitled to claim for trade secret misappropriation and the preliminary injunction is necessary to avoid significant harm or prevent imminent risk to the applicant.
 Such necessity is determined by comprehensively considering various factors, including the likelihood of success on the merits and the balance of hardships/benefits between the parties.

 The courts limit the duration of a permanent injunction to the duration of trade secret protection, which is limited to the period explained in 1.9 Duration of Protection for Trade Secrets.